ramibo/kub-mon-ci/README.md

     minikube kubectl -- port-forward deployment/prometheus-grafana 3000
     ```

-**7. Configure the monitoring tool to collect and display metrics about the application's performance and resource usage.**
+7. Configure the monitoring tool to collect and display metrics about the application's performance and resource usage.

     7.1.
 Edit the following files in the /src folder